Kashif-Saleem-Ghuman/Kashif-Saleem-Ghuman/README.md

 # 💫 About Me:

-I am Kashif Saleem, a Full-stack Developer.
-I graduated from Microverse, an online school in San Francisco, where I dedicated more than 8 hours a day to coding alongside fellow developers from around the globe.
-During my time at Microverse, I acquired proficiency in industry-relevant languages, frameworks, and both technical and soft skills.
+Hello, my name is Kashif Saleem.
+I am a graduate of Microverse, an online school based in San Francisco that provides a simulated real-world remote software development environment. here I spent months completely immersed in remote development, building everything from landing pages to Rails APIs using JavaScript, React, Redux, Ruby, and Rails.
+Collaborating with developers from around the world, I learned valuable skills such as effective communication, time management, and teamwork.

+Before transitioning into software development, I worked as a managing partner and lead interior designer at KSA Design Studio.
+I acquired several transferable skills that are now integral to my work as a developer, including providing effective solutions to clients' problems, effective communication, and multitasking.
+The company's focus on prioritizing customer needs taught me the importance of a client/user-centric approach, a mindset I bring to software engineering.

 🚀 Currently, I am fully immersed in my role as a Front-end developer at Programmers Force Pvt Ltd, a prominent tech powerhouse in Pakistan.
 My primary focus revolves around harnessing the capabilities of Vue.js, Vuetify, and Bootstrap to drive innovation and excellence in web development.
 At Programmers Force, I am passionately committed to pushing the boundaries of what is achievable in the world of web technology.